1jss/NoteLauncher/README.md

 `Pixie` is a graphics library and `SDL2` is Nim bindings for the SDL2 C library.

 ### Build and run
-Go to the project directory and run: `nim c -r launcher.nim`
+Navigate to the project directory and run: `nim c -r launcher.nim`